Frequently asked questions

 New buildings commonly use a mechanical ventilation system with heat recovery.
 When renovating older buildings, we recommend the VILPE ECo Ideal Wireless control system.
 Eco Ideal is an automatic steering system for the roof fan that adjusts the ventilation according to the indoor air quality, by bringing out excess moisture and carbon dioxide.
 In order for the ventilation system to be complete, proper ventilation also needs supply air to replace the bad air.
 This can be done with an intake vent, e.g. VILPE Wive.
 ECo Ideal is also suitable for ventilation in recreational homes, warehouses and garages.

 Which VILPE roof fan can be used with a cooker hood?

-VILPE E-series roof fans can be used with cooker hoods designed for external blowers with AC-powered blower control capability.
+VILPE E-series roof fans can be used with cooker hoods designed for external fans with AC-powered blower control capability.
 If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with the cooker hood.
 Be sure to check the duct size and control with the cooker hood manufacturer.